Honey Comb Mesh Pattern & Symbolism

 This beautiful pattern looks lovely for a mesh bag, scarf, or a cute bikini cover-up.

-It can be a way of bringing a little magic into your life and maybe gaining favor with the Egyptian goddess Neith.
+It can be a way of bringing a little magic into your life and possibly gaining favor with the Egyptian goddess Neith.
 Neith is known as a creation goddess meaning she was believed to exist before our world and she had a hand in creating it.
-Her main temple at Sais was even called the "House of the Bee".
+Her main temple at Sais was called the "House of the Bee".
 Ancient Egyptians associated the honeycomb with fertility and abundance, while honey that came from honey combs was thought to have magical properties.

 Native American symbolism shows the honeycomb representing a sense of unity and community.
 It's hexagonal shape was interpreted as visual representation of balance and interconnectedness.
 In Hinduism it is closely connected to Bhramari Devi who is the Goddess of the Bees.
 Bhramari Pranayama is a breathing technique connected to the heart chakra, where a sound similar to the buzz of bees is made.

 In Christianity it represents spiritual nourishment and the divine.
 In the early days of Christianity only beeswax candles were used as votive candles.

-There is also a long standing tradition called "telling the bees" in which the colony of bees are told of their keepers death as a sign of respect.
+In addition to this there is a long standing tradition called "telling the bees" in which the colony of bees are told of their keepers death as a sign of respect.
 The tradition seems to have been born in Western Europe, even Queen Elizabeth's bees were informed of her death.

 These days we have science to show that honey has anti-microbial properities, meaning it can help fight off various infections (likely why it was deemed magical).
 I personally like to use it for freshly cut plants to help with propagation or healing if I’m cutting off an infected leaf.